DareData/lp-foundations/07_project_structure/README.md

 This is an useful reference guide for Python application layouts.
 Although it's not a tutorial, it's a good piece to keep for future reference.

-Note that the guide if from 2018, so we still see references of files that are now (in 2022) being replaced by the `pyproject.toml` configuration file (which replaces the `requirements.txt`, `MANIFEST.in` and `setup.py` files)
+Note that the guide is from 2018, so we still see references of files that are now (in 2022) being replaced by the `pyproject.toml` configuration file (which replaces the `requirements.txt`, `MANIFEST.in` and `setup.py` files)

 After this lesson you should: